 Why Color Theory Matters to Marketers

 Do you remember mixing primary colors (red, yellow and blue) to make secondary colors (orange, green and purple) in middle school art class?
-It turns out that your art teacher really was preparing you for success in the business world because color doesn’t just make art projects more interesting, it impacts the effectiveness of all areas of business on a subliminal level, especially those around marketing and advertising.
+It turns out that your art teacher really was preparing you for success in the business world.
+Color theory impacts the effectiveness of all areas of business on a subliminal level, especially those around marketing and advertising.

 What is Color Theory?

 When you scroll through social media feeds, what tends to catch your eye?
 When you’re reading a blog post or on a website, have you ever stopped to notice the color of the buttons being used?